katrazo/FirstProject-Jaiden.Shortt_Jax.Tobyas/README.md

 This project allows the user, upon entering the title of a Wikipedia article, to view the details of the 15 most recent revisions.

 ## Build Instructions
 Requires application using Java 11+ to run.
+### To Run Console UI
+Run UI file.
+### To Run Graphical UI
-Use Gradle when running GraphicalUserInterface.
+Use Gradle > Tasks > Application > Run when running GraphicalUserInterface.

 ## Authors
 Jaiden Shortt and Jax Tobyas